Female Peronist Party

 The Female Peronist Party (Partido Peronista Femenino, PPF) was an Argentine political party created in 1949 and dissolved in 1955.
 The party only accepted women and was founded by Eva Perón, who was also the first president of the party.

 The PPF was organized and acted as an independent party, autonomous from the male-dominated Peronist Party.
 It counted with its own political structures and institutions.
 Under Eva Perón's leadership, the PPF sought to engage women in politics following the expansion of suffrage for women in 1947.

 In 1955, following the military coup that ousted Juan Perón from power, the Female Peronist Party was disbanded alongside all other Peronist parties and organisations.

 History

-After obtaining women's suffrage in 1947, First Lady Eva "Evita" Duarte de Perón realized that the mere existence of the law did not guarantee the presence of women among candidates with the possibility of being elected.
+After obtaining women's suffrage in 1947, First Lady Eva Duarte de Perón realized that the mere existence of the law did not guarantee the presence of women among candidates with the possibility of being elected.
 For that reason, in 1949, along with other women who had been politically active since 1945, they decided to found the Female Peronist Party.
 By 1951, the party had half million members.

+Eva had total control over the Female Peronist Party, and its ideology reflect hers.
+The party serves as the launchpad for her political ambition to become her husband's vice president.
+The Female Peronist Party organized a campaign together with Argentine trade unions, including the General Confederation of Labour, to have Eva nominated as Juan's running mate in the 1951 presidential election.
+Her nomination was opposed by conservative section of society, including the military, which regarded a husband-and-wife presidential ticket as concentrating too much power in the hands of the Peróns.
+Ultimately, Eva increasingly backed away from this ambition because of her declining health.

 Origins

 The party, also known as the women's branch or women's party, was created at a meeting held at the Cervantes Theater on 26 July 1949.
 While run similarly to the men's branch, Eva ran the party completely separated from it.
-Yet, the party more functioned as branch and the women in the PPF were placed on Peronist Party lists.
+Yet, the party functioned more as a branch and the women in the PPF were placed on Peronist Party lists.
 Similarly to the Peronist Party, many of its members were working-class emerging leaders.